 Chewiness -> Flaxseed Meal, Psyllium Husk

-Chewiness is definitely something we look for when we make dense cakes, breads, or mostly anything that’s a low-carb version of the real thing.
+Chewiness is definitely something we look for when we make dense cakes, bread, or mostly anything that’s a low-carb version of the real thing.

 Breadcrumbs -> Pork Rinds

-As mentioned for the fried chicken, you can definitely use ground up pork rinds to get a breadcrumb type of effect.
+As mentioned for the fried chicken, you can use ground up pork rinds to get a breadcrumb type of effect.
 Besides chicken, you can do it on any meat – like pork chops!
-Grinding pork rinds in the food processor is definitely the preferred method here, as they get to a finer consistency and will crunch up well.
+Grinding pork rinds in the food processor is definitely the preferred method here, as they reach a much better consistency and crunch up well.

-If you’d like an example of a breadcrumb crust that I’ve used before, check out my Keto Brussels Sprouts Au Gratin.
+If you’d like an example of a breadcrumb crust that I’ve used before, check out our Keto Brussels Sprouts Au Gratin.
 Here, the pork rind crust crisps up and gives you a great change in texture as you’re eating.
 Another great example would be our Easy Chicken Cordon Bleu.

 Margarine and Vegetable Oil -> Butter, Coconut Oil

 Some of the studies over the last 20 years have shown us that margarine and vegetable oils are just plain bad for our health.
-But saturated fats like butter and coconut oil are actually beneficial and on a ketogenic diet can help reduce cholesterol and blood pressure.
-These fats are an absolute treat and can be used exactly the same way margarine or vegetable oil would be used.
+Saturated fats like butter and coconut oil, on the other hand, are a healthy part of the keto diet.
+These fats are an absolute treat and can be used the same way margarine or vegetable oil would be utilized.

-To get a good deal on coconut oil, check out Coconut Oil on Amazon
+To get a good deal on oil, try buying Coconut Oil on Amazon.

 Frosting -> Cream Cheese Frosting

-Instead of getting that store-bought can of frosting that’s filled with sugar, food coloring, and trans fats – make your own!
-Cream cheese and butter come together to create a rich and creamy frosting that really makes all of your cakes taste better.
-If you want an example of a great cream cheese frosting (with added fruit compote) check out my Low Carb Spice Cakes with Cream Cheese Frosting
+Instead of getting that store-bought can of frosting that’s filled with sugar, food coloring, and trans fats, make your own!
+Cream cheese and butter come together perfectly to create a rich and creamy frosting that makes all of your cakes taste better.
+If you want an example of a great cream cheese frosting (with added fruit compote), check out our Low Carb Spice Cakes with Cream Cheese Frosting.

 Chocolate -> Baker’s Chocolate, Dark Chocolate

-The normal store-bought chocolate bars will be loaded with added sugar to give them a consumerist’s taste.
-Since we’re trying to avoid sugars, we really want to make sure that we avoid these, too.
-There are a number of alternatives you can use – my two favorites are Baker’s chocolate and dark chocolate.
+Most store-bought chocolate bars are loaded with added sugar to remove chocolate’s natural bitter taste.
+However, this doesn’t mean we have to avoid chocolate on keto altogether.
+There are some low-carb alternatives you can use – my two favorites are Baker’s chocolate and dark chocolate.

-Fruits taste great, plain and simple.
-Although we can usually have a few berries here and there on a ketogenic diet without much negative impact, it’s usually best to avoid (especially in the beginning).
-Instead of using berries, we can get fruit extracts to use in our baked goods.
-Want some blueberry muffins?
-Not a problem!
+Although we can usually have a few berries here and there on a ketogenic diet without much negative impact, it’s usually best to avoid all fruit (especially in the beginning).
+Instead of using the whole fruit for flavor, we can get the tastes we crave from fruit extracts.

 Cornstarch -> Xanthan Gum

-Just be careful when adding xanthan gum because a little goes a long way.
-To thicken sauces no more than 1/2 tsp. should be used (and that’s for a good amount of sauce).
+Just be careful not to add too much xanthan gum — a little goes a long way.
+To thicken sauces no more than 1/2 tsp should be used (and that’s for a large amount of sauce).
 If you add too much, it will turn into a jelly type of consistency, which can be quite unpleasant.